TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms3/lab11.md

 ### Submission

 You need to submit your MiniJava project with a pull request against branch `assignment11` on GitHub.
-Your GitHub repository contains a step-by-step procedure how to file such a request.
+The [Git documentation](/documentation/git.html#submitting-an-assignment) explains how to file such a request.
-This project should contain a `README.md` with a short paragraph explaining the organisation of your Stratego files.
-When you solved challenges, you should provide another paragraph sketching your approach.

 The deadline for submissions is December 13th, 23:59.
 {: .notice .notice-warning}